-1) exists because unlimited wants exceed the limited resources a available to fulfil those wants.
+\\\\\\ exists because unlimited wants exceed the limited resources available to fulfill those wants.

-- A) Scarcity
+A) Scarcity

-- B) Productive efficiency
+B) Productive efficiency

-- C) The command economy
+C) The command economy

-- D) Economic growth
+D) Economic growth

+Answer: A

+Diff: 2 Page Ref: 38/38

 Topic: Scarcity

-Objective: LO1: Use a production possibilities frontier to analyze opportunity costs and trade-
+\: Recurring

+Learning Outcome: Micro-1: Identify the basic principles of economics and explain how to think like an economist AACSB: Analytic thinking

-- 2) To compete in the automobile market, BMW must make many strategic decisions such as whether to introduce a new car model, whether to produce alternative-fuel vehicles, and where to advertise.
-At BMW's Spartanburg, South Carolina plant, managers must decide on the monthly production quantities of their Z4 and X5 models.
-In making this decision, the managers A) face no trade-off because the Spartanburg plant only produces these two models of the many - BMW models produced worldwide. - B) face a trade-off, because producing more of one model means producing less of the other. - C) will choose to only produce the quantity of Z4 and X5 models where marginal cost equals zero.
+2) To compete in the automobile market, Tesla must make many strategic decisions such as whether to introduce a new car model, how to sell and service its cars, and where to advertise.
+At Tesla's Fremont, California plant, managers must decide on the monthly production quantities of their S and X models.
+In making this decision, the managers

+A) face no trade-off because the Fremont plant only produces these two models of the many Tesla models produced worldwide.

+B) face a trade-off, because producing more of one model means producing less of the others.

+C) will choose to only produce the quantity of S and X models where marginal cost equals zero.